 European households—like their American counterparts—are using landlines less than ever, while adopting mobile and wireless alternatives.
 In just a decade, smartphones have revolutionized how we work, communicate and play.
-Not by accident, 24/7 communication through chat, SMS, apps and social media is now the norm.
+Not by accident, 24/7 communication through chat, SMS, apps, and social media is now the norm.

 So why then do so many collections departments continue to operate as we live in a landline-locked world?
 They make repetitive, interruptive calls to customers in the hopes of settling debt obligations without first establishing and nurturing a relationship with debtors.
-This behaviour, like landlines, is in danger of being completely neutralized by more advanced and effective methods.
+This behavior, like landlines, is in danger of being completely neutralized by more advanced and effective methods.

 This post explores why new customer communication channels like mobile and social are so important to collectors and offers advice on which platforms your collections department should use.

 There are plenty of articles out there that advise your company to get involved in social media, mobile technologies, and the latest web solutions.
 But all too often, collectors hear of the need to get “social” or “mobile,” but it’s not explained why these platforms are necessary, aside from the fact that millennials are fond of them.

 But don’t be fooled.
 Mobile, social, and web communication channels are not the flavor of the month; they’re a paradigm shift in how consumers communicate that collectors need to understand.
 Consumers have more information at their fingertips with which to make a decision than ever.
 They continually broadcast their opinions of companies online, making or breaking brands.
 And they will switch their loyalty at will to a competitor who offers a better experience.